 Einstein has recently acquired state-of-the art capability for generating vastly improved electron microscopic datasets of serially sectioned neural tissue.
 With this facility, new connectomics data from far larger volumes may be obtained with unprecedented speed.
-We plan to reconstruct additional connectomes of C. elegans, from embryonic and larval stages or from mutants, for example.
+Current and future projects include reconstruction of additional connectomes of C. elegans from embryonic and larval stages and from mutants.
 Projects focused on material from mammalian or other vertebrate brain tissue are contemplated.

 The C. elegans nervous system is a complex neural network.
 To understand how the patterns of connectivity are genetically specified, we make use of transgenes that express fluorescent proteins targeted to specific classes of synapses.
 We use these synapse-specific labels to identify mutants and genes that affect formation of particular cellular synaptic contacts.
 We are determining and analyzing the expression patterns of large numers of neural cell adhesion genes in the neural network that governs the mating behavior of the adult male.
 By correlating the expression of these molecular cell labels with connectivity, we hope to uncover the molecular code that determines wiring and identify the still elusive class of proteins that represent the molecular determinants of synaptic specificity.